Mediation with a small “m” or Mediation with a capital “M,” and what’s the difference?

 Small and Personal: My clients receive personal attention from me and from my staff.
 You will never receive a bill for a postage stamp.

-Holistic and Forward Looking: My philosophy is to seek solutions that are going to work in the long term and be healthy and happy for both the individual and the family.
+Forward Looking: My philosophy is to seek solutions that are going to work in the long term and be healthy and happy for both the individual and the family.
 Documents I draft are prepared with the goal of avoiding issues that can give rise to family conflict later.
 My clients rely on me for professional guidance and advice, not merely advocacy for a position.

 Nonadversarial wherever possible: My philosophy is that families ought not have to engage in an adversarial process to settle family matters.
 On the other hand, peacemaking does not mean to cave in either.
 Conflict needs to be resolved fairly and, where possible, in ways that don’t rip the family apart at the seams.
 I seek to empower clients, individually and as a team, to identify and implement solutions that reflect their unique and individual values and circumstances and which address the underlying causes or symptoms of the conflict.
 In my practice, resources are channeled into finding solutions rather than fueling conflict.